Afrochemist/Financial-Analysis/README.md

 # Financial-Analysis
-Performing various analysis with data in the financial industry
+Performing various analysis with data in the financial industry in Python and R.